Code block used to run arbitrary code during class or instance initialization.

 }

-As with other fields, the default value of y
+As with other fields, the default value of y, (which is

 object of the class currently being initialized: class Test {